IntersectMBO/cardano-node/cardano-node/README.md

 illustrates available options.
 Running it will produce a `./configuration/XXXXX` directory, where `XXXXX` will be a 5-character prefix of the genesis hash.

-### Hashing

-To underscore the identity of the genesis being employed by the node, the latter requires hash of the genesis JSON file as a configuration parameter (`--genesis-hash`).

-This hash can be obtained by the means of the `print-genesis-hash` subcommand -- in a form expected by the node.

 ## Key operations

 Note that no key operation currently supports accepting password-protected keys.